dzy0803/Ziyang-Mobile-WiseWatts/README.md

 ### **Hint**:
 Please don't forget to use these four configuration files (replace yours with these) if you want to run the app: ".\WiseWatts\android\build.gradle", "\WiseWatts\android\setting.gradle", ".\WiseWatts\android\app\build.gradle" and ".\WiseWatts\android\app\src\main\AndroidManifest.xml" 😀

+---

+## Future Improvement:
+- Real Energy Integration： Replace simulated energy usage with actual real-time data collected from smart plugs or smart meters via MQTT or RESTful APIs.

+- Push Notifications & Alerts：Add smart alerts to notify users when their energy usage approaches or exceeds their budget, or when a device goes offline unexpectedly.

+- Enhanced Data Analytics：Introduce machine learning to analyze usage patterns, recommend energy-saving tips, and forecast monthly consumption.

+- Integration with Large-Language-Model: Integrating an LLM (e.g., ChatGPT or open-source alternatives) would enable a more intelligent and conversational energy assistant experience in WiseWatts.
+Possible enhancements include: Context-Aware Feedback, Smart Energy Assistant (Chatbot Interface), Conversational Device Management, etc.

+- Dark Mode & Accessibility: Improve UI with full accessibility support (e.g., screen readers) and add a toggle for dark mode to suit different preferences.

 =========================================================================================

 # Contact Details: